-A permit must not be granted to construct a building or construct or carry out works that would encroach upon views to the identified architectural elements of the following landmarks (as shown on Plan 1 and listed below):
+A permit must not be granted to construct a building or construct or carry out works that would encroach upon views to the identified architectural elements of the following landmarks (as shown on Plan 1A and 1B and listed below):

-- the tower belfry and spire of St Ignatius Cathedral when viewed from: - the tram stop at the intersection of Victoria Street and Church Street (View 1); - the north east corner of the Bridge Road and Church Street intersection (View 2); and - Citizens Park at the entrance from Highett and Gleadell Street intersection (View 3). - the cornice and iron balustrade, clock stage, pyramidal roof and flag pole of the Richmond Town Hall when viewed from: - south-east corner of Burnley Street and Bridge Road intersection (View 2).
+- the tower belfry and spire of St Ignatius Cathedral when viewed from: - the tram stop at the intersection of Victoria Street and Church Street (View 1); - the north east corner of the Bridge Road and Church Street intersection (View 2); and - Citizens Park at the entrance from Highett and Gleadell Street intersection (View 3). - the cornice and iron balustrade, clock stage, pyramidal roof and flag pole of the Richmond Town Hall when viewed from: - south-west corner of Lennox Street and Bridge Road intersection (View 1); - south-east corner of Burnley Street and Bridge Road intersection (View 2); and - Citizens Park at the at Highett Street / Church Street entry and the central entry from Highett Street (Views 3 and 4).